 a.
 Fabricate inner clips/continuous cleats with a kick-up, creating a minimum 1/2-inch per foot slope toward the roof.

 b.
-Secure the horizontal flange and vertical face of the inner clip/continuous cleat with ring shank coated nails 12-inches o.c., max.
-Decrease fastener spacing to 6-inches o.c., max. within 10-feet of a building corner.
+Secure the horizontal flange and vertical face of the inner clip/continuous cleat with ring shank coated nails 12-inches on center, max.
+Decrease fastener spacing to 6-inches on center, max. within 10-feet of a building corner.

 c.
 Place the cap sections.
 At the outer face, hook the fascia to the underlying continuous cleat.
-At the inner face, secure the flange with #12 fasteners, fitted with neoprene gaskets/washers 18-inches o.c., max., and within 2-inches of each end.
+At the inner face, secure the flange with #12 fasteners, fitted with neoprene gaskets/washers 18-inches on center, max., and within 2-inches of each end.

 d.
-Join adjacent parapet cap sections using a standing seam, with a 1” height.
+Join adjacent parapet cap sections using a standing seam, with a one inch height.
 Where upturned standing seam ends meet, apply continuous sealant to the joint.
 Cut outer edges of upturned seams at a 45-degree angle.
 Fold ear over end, and crimp in place.

 e.
 Where parapet caps terminate at walls, turn self-adhering membrane 1-inch, minimum, up wall.
 Turn coping cap piece 2-inches, minimum, up wall.
 Seal and secure as indicated on the drawings.
 Install regleted counterflashing over exposed end piece.